Marci Palatella

 A chance referral to Julian Van Winkle turned into a lifetime friendship and bottling/distribution partnership.
 Marci initially relied on Van Winkle for sourcing and bottling contacts, and he needed her for distributing the then-declining Van Winkle brand.
 It turned into a win-win situation.
 In addition to that, she worked closely, for over thirty years, with the Kulsveens who own Willett Distillery, and credits owner Even Kulsveen with being her bourbon life coach.

 Introducing her very first product as a Holiday item she called Very Olde St. Nick, Marci found her buyers outside the U.S.A.
 Japan and Europe were whiskey thirsty and bourbon curious, and these new-fangled products she created, with unique tastes, were discovered and started becoming in demand.
 Marci took an extremely unusual step at that time keeping many of these bottles either single-barrel or cask strength, something bourbons were not back then.
-The Americana-crazed Japanese could not get enough or that bourbon or of St. Nick!
+The Americana-crazed Japanese could not get enough of that bourbon or of St. Nick!

 By the early 2000’s, Marci began to think about distilling and began hunting for a suitable place to distill, looking both in California and in the Bardstown, Kentucky area.
 In 2015, she discovered a forty-acre parcel that had been mostly shuttered for years.
 This beautiful property was a long-ago Opry for the central Kentucky region, a farm named Hillbilly Heaven.